scgordon/MILE4FAIRness/README.md

 * Evaluate, analyze, and report on FAIRness

 ##### [Compile Collection](./notebook/compileCollections.ipynb)
-* where the data was retrieved from
+* Create a directory for metadata in the repository
-* why we had to scrub the data
+* Different ways to get metadata
-* how the data was normalized
+* How to upload it to your server in the right directory

 ## Creating a Recommendation Resources
 [Google Doc for Collaborating](https://docs.google.com/document/d/1pD76sp16zKm4noSMT1ZGGPw1n3zaJrIaEW-h1Fe_MSg/edit?usp=sharing)